Guide to International Staff at Lund University: Your migration status in Sweden.

 Every residence permit costs money (application fees are between 1,000 - 2,000 SEK).

-The application process will take time.
+The application process will take time (often a few months).
 See to it that you have an e-mail address which the Migration Agency can use during the entire process – all relevant communication will go to this e-mail address.
 Please check SPAM-filters now and again, too!

 Please don’t send in your application for a permit unless you are 100% sure that it is correct and complete.
 Incomplete applications take many more months to process, plus extra work, energy and money both for you and your (future) department.